What Is the Department of Education Hiding About Title IX Investigations?

 With a far different administration now in office, the question of whether these protections will continue to be enforced has become a major concern in discussions surrounding higher education.
 On Monday, a spotlight was placed on these Title IX fears when the National Women’s Law Center announced they had filed suit against the Department of Education, suggesting that there has been an alarming lack of transparency from the Trump administration on how they have been handling Title IX sexual-assault cases.
 The NWLC is suing the Department to obtain records that the advocacy organization says it should have received long ago.

 The NWLC says they requested Title IX records from the Department of Education in January.
-“Specifically,” the NWLC explains on its website, “we asked for the list of current sexual harassment-related complaints the Department is processing and any agreements it has entered into with schools.”
+“Specifically,” a story published on the NWLC’s site explains, “we asked for the list of current sexual harassment-related complaints the Department is processing and any agreements it has entered into with schools.”
 Six months later, the department still hasn’t made a peep.

-What does the NWLC fear is happening at the Department of Education?
-Alexandra Brodsky, a NWLC fellow and co-founder of Know Your IX, an organization aimed at keeping students informed about their rights under Title IX, told The Cut that it’s possible that the Department is doing nothing about Title IX investigations, but an even more sinister option is that “they’re dismissing complaints that shouldn’t be dismissed or when they are finishing investigations, the conclusions are weak and aren’t holding schools accountable.”
-With this lawsuit, Brodsky and the NWLC hope to find out what’s going on sooner rather than later because “everyone deserves to know what their government is doing.”
+Over the phone, Alexandra Brodsky, a NWLC fellow and co-founder of Know Your IX, an organization aimed at keeping students informed about their rights under Title IX, explained the origin of the lawsuit: “Under the last administration, we saw huge strides around transparency around Title IX enforcement,” she said.
+“We didn’t know if that would be kept up [with the new administration.]”

 Brodsky says she’s been surprised by the Department’s lack of response.
 “Under the Freedom of Information Act, the agency has a month to respond.
 I’ve been involved in FOIA litigation before.
 The agency usually says they’ll try to work out the schedule for getting certain documents to you earlier, if needed … With this administration, it is very hard to know what is malice and what is incompetence or what is a mix of the two.”
 When reached for comment, a representative for the Department said they cannot comment on pending litigation.